Atif-MyEdSpace/github-mcp-server/README.md

 }
 ```

+## 🔧 Troubleshooting

+**Common Issues:**
+- **Docker Permission Errors**: Ensure Docker is running and you have proper permissions
+- **Token Authentication**: Verify your GitHub Personal Access Token has the required scopes
+- **Connection Issues**: Check your network connection and Docker registry access

+For more help, please refer to the [GitHub MCP Server documentation](https://github.com/github/github-mcp-server/issues).

 ## Tool Configuration

 The GitHub MCP Server supports enabling or disabling specific groups of functionalities via the `--toolsets` flag.
 This allows you to control which GitHub API capabilities are available to your AI tools.
 Enabling only the toolsets that you need can help the LLM with tool choice and reduce the context size.